MikeSanDev/Chamber/README.md

 * Stripe API
 * HTML/CSS

--The problem: Chamber did not have a personal website to allow for thier students to purchase tickets to the showing.
+The problem: Chamber did not have a personal website to allow for thier students to purchase tickets to the showing.
 Thier main form of sign-ups/payment was through google forms and instagram.
 This site allows them to track payments and ticket sales with the help of Stripe.

 <div align="center">